What to Look for in a Quality Latex Mattress

 Both Talalay and Dunlop latex foam start as the milky-white liquid harvested from rubber trees, which is then whipped into a foam and poured into a mold.
 To make Dunlop latex, manufacturers completely fill the mold with the frothy foam then bake it.
 On the other hand, mattress makers only partially fill the mold to produce Talalay latex.
 Next, they vacuum seal and rapidly freeze the mold, which stabilizes the foam prior to baking.

-In general, Dunlop is denser than Talalay, so Talalay latex has a softer feel.
-For that reason, some brands offer mattresses with a Talalay latex top layer and Dunlop latex support layers.
-Talalay latex is also bouncier than Dunlop latex, meaning it offers better contouring and responsiveness.
+In general, Dunlop is denser than Talalay and more durable.
+Meanwhile, Talalay is plusher and bouncier with maximum responsiveness.
+For these reasons, some brands offer mattresses with a Talalay latex top layer and Dunlop latex support layers.

 What Is Latex ILD, and Why Does it Matter?